 rfidReader.py and paste the following code.

-rfid= SimpleMFRC522() to create a new object instance which we will call RFID.
-This has various methods, but for reading the data, we use the read() function:
+rfid = SimpleMFRC522() to create a new object which we will call RFID.
+To read the RFID card date, we call the read() function and store its output in the variables

-Note that we have put this in an infinite loop, which means that the RPi continuously reads the output from the RFID module.
+We have placed this code in an infinite loop, which means that the Raspberry Pi will continuously read the output from the RFID module.

 To write information on the RFID card, we use another method of the RFID object: